moliver28/research-handbook/content/handbook/security/product-security/application-security/reproducible-builds.md

 ---
 title: "Reproducible Builds"
-description: "Learn how GitLab is implementing [Reproducable Builds][13] for our build processes."
+description: "Learn how GitLab is implementing Reproducable Builds for our build processes"
 ---

 ## What are Reproducible Builds?